nais1sais/Wrath/README.md

 # Wrath
+As a soul who is stuck in between worlds in limbo.
+Find your way back to life by defeating sin incarnate.

+ClairdeLou - Music
+Jcmusik08 - Sound Design
+Mallnasy - Modeling / Texturing
+Nemo - Animation / Programming
-Boss Rush Jam 2025
+"SPIN" Boss Rush Jam 2025 Entry

-Nemo / Godot 4